MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide.md

 ### 5.4.
 Cost of VMs

 VMs are charged for a minimum of 1 minute of use.
 VMS are billed in 1second increments, the cost is based on machine type, Google offers discounts for sustained usage.

+## 6. Managing Virtual Machines

+### 6.1. start, stop, delete an instance

+Reset = restart a VM.
+The properties of VM will not change, but data in memory will be lost.

+### 6.2.
+Viewing VMs

+Filtering based on:

+- Name
+- Internal IP
+- External IP
+- Status
+- Zone
+- Network
+- Deletion protection
+- Member of a managed instance group
+- Member of unmanaged instance group

+### 6.3.
+GPUs

+GPUs are used for math-intensive applications like visualizations or machine learning.
+GPUs perform math calculations and allow some work to be off-loaded from the CPU to GPU.
+To add a GPU to an instance, you must:

+- start an instance in which GPU libraries have been installed.
+- Verify that the instance will run in a zone that has GPUs available.

+To add GPU:

+- Machine type -> Customize -> Select Nr of GPUs/GPU type

+Restrictions:

+- CPU must be compatible with the GPU
+- GPUs cannot be attached to shared memory machines
+- You must set the instance to terminate during maintenance

+### 6.4.
+Snapshots

+Snapshots are copies of the persistent disk.
+Snapshots are useful as backups and for copying data to another instance

+1st snapshot = full copy of a disk.
+2nd snapshot = diff.

+FLUSH data from memory before snapshot.

+To work with snapshots you must be assigned the Compute Storage Admin role.

+When creating a snapshot you can specify name, labels, description.

+### 6.5.
+Images

+Images are copies of disk content to create VMs, as they save OS and related configuration.

+You can create Images from:

+- Disk
+- Snapshot
+- Cloud Storage File
+- Another Image (image can be also from a different project)

+When creating an image you can specify a name, labels, description, and Family (Family allows to group images, when family for the image is selected the latest image is used).

+You can delete or depreciate old images, which marks the image no longer supported and allows you to specify replacement images.

+### 6.6. gcloud global flags

+- `--account`
+- `--configuration`
+- `--flatten`
+- `--format`
+- `--help`
+- `--project`
+- `--quiet`
+- `--verbosity`

+### 6.7. gcloud starting instances

+`gcloud compute instances start INSTANCE_NAMES`

+- `--async` displays information about the start operation aka –verbose in Linux
+- `--zone`, specifies zones

+`gcloud compute instances stop INSTANCE_NAMES`

+`gcloud compute instances delete INSTANCE_NAMES`

+- `--zone`, specifies zones
+- `--delete-disks=(ALL,BOOT,DATA)`
+- `--keep-disks=(ALL,BOOT,DATA)`

+`gcloud compute instances list`

+`gcloud compute instances describe`

+### 6.8. gcloud disk -> snapshot

+Create a snapshot:

+`gcloud compute disks snapshot DISK_NAME --snapshot-names=SNAPSHOT_NAME`

+List snapshots:

+`gcloud compute snapshots list`

+Describe snapshots:

+`gcloud compute snapshots describe SNAPSHOT_NAME`

+### 6.9. gcloud snapshot -> disk

+Create a disk from snapshot:

+`gcloud compute disks create DISK_NAME  --source-snapshot=SNAPSHOT_NAME`

+- `--size=100`
+- `--type=pd-standard`

+### 6.10. images

+`gcloud compute images create IMAGE_NAMES`

+- `--source-disk`
+- `--source-image`
+- `--source-image-family`
+- `--source-snapshot`
+- `--source-uri`
+- `--description`
+- `--labels`

+`gcloud compute images delete IMAGE_NAMES`

+To export the image to Cloud Storage:

+`gcloud compute images export --destination-uri=DESTINATION_URI --image IMAGE_NAME`

+### 6.11.
+Creating and removing instance groups

+- Instance groups = groups of VMs with the same configuration that are managed as a single entity.
+Instance groups can contain instances in a single zone or across a region.
+- Managed instance groups  = are created using an instance template which is a specification of a VM configuration, including machine type, boot disks image, zone, labels, and other properties of an instance.
+Managed instance groups can automatically scale the number of instances in a group and be used with load balancing to distribute workloads across the instance group.
+- Unmanaged instance groups   = different configurations within different VMs within the group.

+`gcloud compute instance-templates create INSTANCE_TEMPLATE_NAME`

+- `--source-instance`, specify an existing VM as the source of the instance template.

+`gcloud compute instance-templates delete INSTANCE_TEMPLATE_NAME`

+`gcloud compute instance-templates list`

+`gcloud compute instance-groups managed create INSTANCE_GROUP_NAME --size=SIZE –template=TEMPLATE`

+- `--size`
+- `--template`

+`gcloud compute instance-groups managed delete INSTANCE_GROUP_NAME`

+`gcloud compute instance-groups managed list`

+`gcloud compute instance-groups managed list-instances`